Freeport Looks Like A Great Buy

 Bearish Trading, But Clear Upside

-There is bearish trading currently in FCX and while it's somewhat warranted, as the fundamental situation has a negative tone currently, it looks overdone.
+There is bearish trading currently in FCX and while it's somewhat warranted as the fundamental situation has a negative tone currently, it looks overdone.
 Right now, FCX is trading below its 200 DMA for the first time since late October 2016.
 The 50 DMA is clearly trending down and the stock looks slumped and lingering sideways after its February and March losses.
 Considering that the trend in the 200 DMA is still up, we're going to have to see an uptrend in FCX in order to avoid a death cross in mid-Q2.
-The losses experienced over the last few months really look like a buying opportunity for the long-term and, even in the short-term, if FCX was to trade back up to the $16 level seen in late January and early February, then investors would be taking home a non-annualized return of 26.3%.
+The losses experienced over the last few months really look like a buying opportunity for the long term and, even in the short term, if FCX was to trade back up to the $16 level seen in late January and early February, then investors would be taking home a non-annualized return of 26.3%.

 Source: StockCharts